Elallam/Linkben/README.md

 # Linkben
-Linkben is a platform for house services demande
+Linkben is a platform for house services booking